verbre·ferred, re·fer·ring, re·fers

 - To direct to a source for help or information: referred her to a heart specialist; referred me to his last employer for a recommendation.

 - To submit (a matter in dispute) to an authority for arbitration, decision, or examination.

-- To direct the attention of: refer him to his duties.
+- To direct the attention of: I refer you to the training manual.

-- To pertain; concern: questions referring to yesterday's lecture.
+a.
+To relate or pertain; concern: questions referring to yesterday's lecture.

-- To have recourse; turn: refer to a dictionary.
+- To turn one's attention, as in seeking information: refer to a dictionary.

 Origin of refer

 in Indo-European roots.